 You’ll need to pay for all sorts of expenses in your budget, from essentials such as food and rent to less important expenses such as dining out.
-This guide for international students to the cost of living in Brisbane will help you crunch the numbers.
+This guide for international students to the cost of living in Brisbane Australia will help you crunch the numbers.

 In a student residential complex, you can rent a space that typically includes a bed, a study desk, some storage, and shared bathrooms, kitchens, and common rooms.
 Cost of living in Brisbane Australia vary from $265-500 a week.

 Through searching online, you can rent somewhere to live in agent-operated student accommodation or plan your own.
 Currently, the cost of living in Brisbane for students is $150-300 per week.
 You may live alone with other people or share accommodation.We recommend finding somewhere near the campus to live.
 Typically, several options are open, either within walking distance or easily accessible by public transport.
 Our accommodation services will help you if you need help finding somewhere to live, including student accommodation in fortitude valley .